chopfitzroy/dotfiles-experiment/README.md

 Below are some _brief_ reasonings behind each software I have chosen to use.

+### Why Ansible 🎩

+Ansible is an excellent tool for managing server provisioning but it can be just as effective for provisioning your personal machine.

+For a long time I used Ansible in conjunction with a number of seperate tools specifically for managing `rc` files before I realised Ansible was capable of controlling every step of the process and significantly reducing the overhead associated.

+Before I cover how Ansible is used to manage this repository let me cover some of the previously used tools and the pros and cons associated with using them.

+**GNU Stow:**

+[Stow](https://www.gnu.org/software/stow/) is a symlink manager and can be an [effective way](https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html) to manage dotfiles.

+The issues with this approach:

+- Impossible to have templated files that use dynamic variables
+- Difficult to maintain if you want to have variations in your configuration for different machines
+- By default your dotfiles repository file structure has to mirror you `~/` file structure (this can be configured manually)

+**RichiH/vcsh:**

+[RichiH/vcsh](https://github.com/RichiH/vcsh/blob/main/doc/README.md) provides a streamlined way to manage dotfiles via [bare repositories](https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/).

+This issues with this approach:

+- Impossible to have templated files that use dynamic variables
+- Difficult to maintain if you want to have variations in your configuration for different machines
+- By default you have to ingore everything in `~/` and then explitly require files when you want to track them (opposite of how `git` is normally used)

+**SuperCuber/dotter:**

+[SuperCuber/dotter](https://github.com/SuperCuber/dotter) takes a new approach to managing dotfiles by [using templates](https://github.com/SuperCuber/dotter/wiki/Setup-and-Configuration) that are written to `~/` manually.

 ### Command line utilities ⚡

 There are a large number of command line utilities being developed by the open source community.
 Below is a list of all of the utilities included in this repo.